 Students who have exhibited exceptional musical talent and achievement are selected to receive Campbell Music Scholarships ranging from $500 to $4,000 per year.
 Recipients may major in any field.
 This scholarship is awarded by the Music Department.
-Click here for full information.
-For audition information, contact (509) 527-5232.
+Please log into your applicant portal for additional information, including the online application.

 Higley Music Scholarships

 The Higley Scholarship is a four-year scholarship awarded to one or more incoming students intending to declare music as a major.
 Higley scholarships range between $1,000 and $8,000 per year.
 This scholarship is awarded by the Music Department.
-Click here for full information.
-For audition information, contact (509) 527-5232.
+Please log into your applicant portal for additional information, including the online applications.

-President’s Scholarships may range from $2,500 to $55,000 per year, depending upon financial need, based upon exceptional performance in art, debate, or theatre.
-President’s Scholars may major in any field, but are expected to participate in their awarded performance areas during their years at Whitman.
+President's Scholarships may range from $2,500 to $55,000 per year, depending upon financial need, based upon exceptional performance in art, debate, or theatre.
+President's Scholars may major in any field, but are expected to participate in their awarded performance areas during their years at Whitman.
 To learn more about the scholarships, including the online application, log into your applicant portal.